A federal government Website managed by the U.S. Department of Health and Human Services

 Symptoms of pneumococcal otitis media (middle ear infection) include:

-Pneumoccocal infections may be hard to treat because some strains of the bacteria have become resistant to the drugs that are used to treat them.
-Pneumococcal disease can be fatal.
+Pneumococcal infections can be hard to treat because some strains of the bacteria have become resistant to the drugs that are used to treat them.
+Pneumococcal disease can be deadly.
 In some cases, it can result in long-term problems, like brain damage, deafness, and limb loss.